ppy/osu-wiki/news/2026/2026-02-24-project-loved-february-2026.md

 Poland rise, *ROGAL DDL feat.
 SZYMON TUR & WOWO - EBE EBE* by [Piggey](https://osu.ppy.sh/users/4163860) will finally have a shot at Project Loved this month.

 You might be familiar with this song and map from 2016/17, made especially iconic in the osu! community by [Rafis reading the lyrics in 2017](https://youtube.com/watch?v=xqZA6ihDcWQ) (warning: explicit content).
 Here is also a [video of Rafis FCing this very map](https://youtube.com/watch?v=QGaCGEJsoW0).

-This map is a generic aim test with some bursts littered in (nowadays, this would be called a "hybrid" map).
+In any case, this map is a generic aim test with some bursts littered in (nowadays, this would be called a "hybrid" map).
 Piggey does well at expressing this song while making it engaging and fun.

 Want to see this map finally enter Project Loved?
 Vote now!